Dual-degree master's programs

 This program provides students with the analytical skills, theoretical and scientific foundation, and socio-behavioral understanding to become urban planners, preservationists, policy analysts, or environmental advocates.
 It is administered jointly with University of Michigan’s Taubman College of Architecture and Urban Planning.
-Students graduate with a master of science (MS) in natural resources and environment and a master of urban planning (MUP).
+Students graduate with a master of science (MS) in natural resources and environment and a master of urban and regional planning (MURP).

 Law (4 years, 124 credits):

 This program trains students interested in either corporate law or trial practice to integrate knowledge related to natural resources and environmental problems with methodologies and skills inherent in the legal profession.
 It is administered jointly with University of Michigan’s Law School.
 Students graduate with a master of science (MS) in natural resources and environment and a juris doctor (JD).

 Self-initiated dual degrees

 You can also combine your SNRE field of study with any appropriate unit within the university’s 18 other schools and colleges in your pursuit of a master’s degree.
 Close to one-third of our master’s students elect to pursue a formal or self-initiated dual degree.

 Our students have initiated dual degrees that combine an SNRE MS with:

 - Ecology and Evolutionary Biology